codegrits/CodeGRITS/docs/data.md

 All the timestamps used by CodeGRITS are Unix time in milliseconds, starting from 1970-01-01 00:00:00 UTC.

-The [editor coordinate system](https://plugins.jetbrains.com/docs/intellij/coordinates-system.html#editor-coordinate-systems) (e.g., line, column) of IntelliJ Platform is start from 0.
+The [editor coordinate system](https://plugins.jetbrains.com/docs/intellij/coordinates-system.html#editor-coordinate-systems) (e.g., line, column) of IntelliJ Platform starts from 0.

 ## IDE Tracking